spencertipping/xv/README.md

 # `xv`: x86-64 process-level virtualization
+**NOTE: This project is nowhere near finished, nor is it likely to be for some time.** And when it does start working, it will probably be awful for another long time.
+It might never work because it might not be possible.

-`xv` is an x86-64 dynamic compiler that virtualizes a process by rewriting all system call instructions into managed function calls.
-These function calls are expected to wrap the system calls, providing custom behavior.
+`xv` is an x86-64 dynamic compiler that virtualizes a process by rewriting its machine code to capture system calls.

 ## Usage
 ```sh